Last edited 01/05/2026

 Is Lai Moy accepting new clients?

-Yes, Lai Moy is accepting new clients for online therapy in Pennsylvania.
+Yes, Lai Moy is accepting new clients for online therapy in Pennsylvania and New Jersey.

 Does Lai Moy accept insurance?